Raedbou/Raedbou.github.io/_posts/2022-05-11-MP_Neural_PDE_Solvers.md

 ## Tricks to impose stability
 ### The pushforward trick

+<p>  <div style="text-align: justify">
 The authors approach gthe problem in probablistic terms.
 From a probablistic point of view, the solver is learning the pushforward operator that transforms the probability distribution of a state k to a probability distribution of a state k+1.
 This means that after one step of autoregression the solver gets as input the probability distribution generated by the learned pushfrward operator.
 That was the smart way to say that for each time iteration the solver seach a result that constitutes of the ground truth state corrupted by some error.
 That results in a probability distribution that is shifted.
 The authors idea is to account for the distribution shift in an axtra loss term of adverserial style.
 The perturbation is chosen

 This "complicated" approach was implemented with an easy trick.
 The authors found out that the pushforward trick can be achieved by by unrolling the solver over 2 steps and only bacpropagating the error on the last step.
 Theyr numerical experiments also showed that this trick makes the training faster and the prediction more stable.

+  </div> </p>
 ### Temporal Bundling

+<p>  <div style="text-align: justify">
 Another trick effective for stability is predicting multiple time steps at a time.
 The authors argument that a fewer number of calls of the solver results in fewer distribution shifts which reduces the error propagation.
 Another possible explanation to the increased stability through temporal bundling is that by predicting over multiple time steps the prediction error is "distributed" over multiple timesteps and the error contribution to single steps is limited.
+  </div> </p>

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/bundling.png){: .align-center}
 {: refdef}